Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

-Hello!

-I'm Bradley Olson

-Was student at first Academy in Cambridge

-Currently on Parachains Core Team at Parity

-Will present 3 lectures providing a window into Polkadot core, a slice of where we're at and where we're headed.
+We will present 3 lectures providing a window into Polkadot core, a slice of where we're at and where we're headed.

 First a look at availability cores, the abstraction enabling flexible purchases of blockspace under the umbrella of Polkadot shared security.